-NOAA will implement the requirement to consult with Alaska Native corporations in a manner as close as possible to consultations with Federally-recognized Indian Tribes in Alaska, while recognizing the important differences between the Federal trust responsibility to the sovereign governments of Federally-recognized Indian Tribes and the corporation entities created by ANCSA.
-Consultation and coordination with Alaska Native corporations will follow a process as similar as possible to that described in this Handbook for consultation with Federally- recognized Indian Tribes.
-Consultations with Alaska Native corporations will occur on a “government-to-corporation” basis, rather than “government-to-government” basis to reflect the distinction between sovereign governments and corporate entities.
+NOAA implements the requirement to consult with Alaska Native corporations in a manner as close as possible the requirement to consult with federally recognized Indian tribes in Alaska, while recognizing the important differences between the Federal trust responsibility to the sovereign governments of Federally-recognized Indian tribes and the corporate entities created by ANCSA.
+Consultation with Alaska Native corporations follows the process described in this Handbook for consultation with federally- recognized Indian tribes.
+Consultations with Alaska Native corporations occur on a “government-to-corporation” basis, rather than “government-to-government” basis to reflect the distinction between sovereign governments and corporate entities.
+To the extent that concerns expressed by Alaska Native peoples and tribes and Alaska Native corporations substantively differ, NOAA gives due consideration to the sovereignty and self-governance of federally recognized Alaska Native tribes.